Flight Chaos Across Middle East: Major Airlines Suspend And Reroute Services Amid Iran–Israel Tensions

 Airlines operate under strict international safety regulations governed by global aviation bodies.
 When military activity or missile risk is reported, airlines conduct independent risk assessments in addition to following government advisories.

+Insurance providers and aviation regulators may also issue guidance that influences airline decisions to suspend routes.
 Historically, airlines have acted swiftly in response to geopolitical risks to avoid potential hazards in contested airspace.

 Economic Implications for the Aviation Industry